Pearidge, Trauma ; 99 to 1; and The Self-Made Myth

 Stumbling on Happiness, by Daniel Gilbert

 My mother is eighty-six.
 Other than needing a walker, she’s in good shape.
 Two months ago my father fell, confining him to bed on the top floor of their three-story townhouse.
-With my encouragement, my parents put a deposit on an apartment in Grand Oaks, a posh “assisted living” complex for well-to-do . . . → Read More: Stumbling on Happiness, by Daniel Gilbert
+With my encouragement, my parents put a deposit on an apartment in Grand Oaks, a posh “assisted living” complex for well-to-do Washingtonians.
+But as . . . → Read More: Stumbling on Happiness, by Daniel Gilbert

 The Drug War Comes Home

 My father is 96.
 A month ago, he shuffled around the house, up and down the stairs, quite well by himself.
 Then, as he puts it, “I fell on my arse!”
 Oops!
 Compression fracture of the spine.
 Treatment: pain killers and bed rest.
-But, if he is ever to walk again, he must . . . → Read More: The Drug War Comes Home
+But, if he is ever to walk again, he must get up . . . → Read More: The Drug War Comes Home

 School Choice: A Lesson from New Zealand

 I have long supported school choice–confined to public schools.
 My son attended primary and middle school in District Three on the Upper West Side of Manhattan.
 District schools are subdivided into small units, each with its own program and principal, competing to attract students from all of Manhattan.
-At IS 44 on . . . → Read More: School Choice: A Lesson from New Zealand
+At IS 44 on west 77th Street, . . . → Read More: School Choice: A Lesson from New Zealand